 Self-Adjusting Interior Mood Lighting Controls

 Interior lighting is essential to any brick and mortar company.
 However, an effective LED lighting control system allows you to do more than just time lighting patterns and detect motion.
 For example, if you own a restaurant, you may want your lights to dim slightly as night sets in to create a more romantic or intimate atmosphere for your patrons.
 Some LED commercial lighting control systems include daylight sensors that can brighten or dim lights depending on your preference.
 Because they automatically detect the ambient light filtering into a space, they can adjust the lights accordingly.

 Another benefit of LED lighting controls includes easy exterior display effects and façade marketing strategies.
 Interior versions include integrated displays that can highlight branding and increase morale amongst employees.
 Both types of LED lighting, however, typically include controls that sense daylighting, work off programmed schedules, and convey images.
 From artistic messages that scroll to creating stunning graphics, LEDs can help illuminate your spaces while enhancing your brand recognition.

 If your organization is considering a Lighting Control System, having a comprehensive strategy is key.
 Read our third article in our Lighting Control System series, Commercial Lighting Control Strategies.

 Intelligent Lighting Controls with Action Services Group

 Our experts here at Action Services Group understand how commercial lighting controls can benefit your company.
 Furthermore, we understand how every business is unique and requires options that fit their requirements.
 From dimmer controls and occupancy sensors to photosensor controls and more – our experts are here to help you find the commercial lighting control system that works best for you.
-If you want to learn more about the benefits of commercial lighting control, contact Action Services Group at 800-223-0982 or email email@example.com.
+If you want to learn more about the benefits of commercial lighting control, contact Action Services Group at 610-558-9773, email [email protected] or schedule a call.